The Leonardo Fellowship fellows benefit from a year-long residency with the Digital Transformations Hub, supported by student volunteers and staff.

-We support an artist-in-residence by providing full access to the Hub's resources.
+We support the artist-in-residence by providing full access to the Hub's resources.
 They work with our student volunteers on digital media based projects and provide specialist assistance to users.

 Aja Ireland is an interdisciplinary artist who creates immersive audience interactions and participatory experiences with diverse audiences.
-Alongside artists Jake Moore & Joey Holder she will be collaborating with staff and student volunteers in the DTH to create a virtual reality music video & live experience.
+Alongside artists Jake Moore and Joey Holder she will be collaborating with staff and student volunteers in the DTH to create a virtual reality music video and live experience.

 Read Aja's blog about her project

-James E Smith is a local artist working with lens-based media; his work has been exhibited at the Ropewalk Gallery, Surface Gallery, Broadway Cinema, and Surface Gallery amongst others.
-His latest work ‘Model’ which was created entirely at University of Nottingham’s Digital Humanities Centre is currently exhibiting as part of OPEM3 at The Collection in Lincoln.
+James E Smith is a local artist working with lens-based media; his work has been exhibited at the Ropewalk Gallery, Surface Gallery, Broadway Cinema, and Surface Gallery among others.
+His latest work ‘Model’, created at the Digital Transformations Hub, exhibited as part of OPEM3 at The Collection in Lincoln.

 Read what James has to say about the thoughts and processes that went into creating ‘Model’ on DTH’s Digital Dialogues blog.